Small business revolution

 - Support a universal Paid Family and Medical Leave program that covers leave for small businesses and independent workers.

-- Invest in roads and broadband (see upcoming plan), because good infrastructure helps attract and grow all types of businesses, including small businesses.
+- Invest in roads and broadband (see our plan to Fix the Roads, and our forthcoming Broadband plan), because good infrastructure helps attract and grow all types of businesses, including small businesses.

-- Reduce health care costs for small businesses--see our forthcoming policy plan on cutting health care costs for West Virginians, to learn more about our promise to fight insurance companies through an Insurance Commissioner, create a state Prescriptions Benefits Manager to compete with Big Pharma and drive the costs of prescriptions down, and advocate for Single Payer health care at the federal level.
+- Reduce healthcare costs for small businesses--see our plan to Cut Healthcare Costs for West Virginians, to learn more about our promise to fight insurance companies through an Insurance Commissioner, create a state Prescriptions Benefits Manager to compete with Big Pharma and drive the costs of prescriptions down, and advocate for Single Payer health care at the federal level.
 Until we get a national healthcare system, we'll push for an affordable state buy-in option to Medicaid or PEIA, and/or ensure that small employers can access the reduced rates negotiated by PEIA (as originally provided in SB 143 of 2004) and lower other small business insurance costs by offering low-cost casualty insurance coverage for small businesses through the West Virginia Board of Risk and Insurance Management (BRIM).

-- Start a State Bank (see our upcoming plan) to offer greater access to capital for small businesses and infrastructure projects.
+- Start a State Bank to offer greater access to capital for small businesses and infrastructure projects.

 - Create 100 Entrepreneurial Schools.
 We will broadly invest in public education so our kids get the support they need to become productive, creative worker.
 Specifically, we'll also train up a generation of entrepreneurs.
 EntreEd, the nation’s leading entrepreneurship education program, was founded in West Virginia.
 We will work with EntreEd, educators, small business owners, and private foundations to set the goal of making 100 West Virginia public schools certified as “America’s Entrepreneurial Schools” in the next 5 years.